Where to Stay in Iceland

 Where To Stay in Reykjavik on a Budget

 Of course, a stay at the Hilton is not possible for everybody, but those traveling with expenses in mind still have many great options.
 There are hostels and budget guesthouses throughout the city, some located very centrally.
-Of these, KEX Hostel and Hostel B47 are within a five-minute walk of Laugavegur Main Street and are very affordable.
+Of these, KEX Hostel and Hostel B47 are within a five-minute walk of Laugavegur Main Street and are pretty affordable.
+HI Loft Hostel is located on the main street itself.

 Hostels located slightly away from the center are usually even cheaper.
-Bus Hostel Reykjavik and HI Loft Hostel are still close enough to downtown to be convenient while being better suited to those on a budget.
+Bus Hostel Reykjavik is still close enough to downtown to be convenient while being better suited to those on a budget.

 Camping in Reykjavik